-Financial Aid will cover a repeated course when it is repeated to replace an unacceptable grade as determined by a specific course and/or major.
+Financial Aid will cover a repeated course when it is repeated to replace an unacceptable grade.
+For this purpose, an "unacceptable" grade means no credit has been awarded for the course previously.
 For one time only, it will also cover a repeated course previously passed.
 For this purpose, "passed" means any grade higher than an "F".
 Only the most recent grade for a course that has been repeated will count toward a student's CGPA.
 Therefore, grades from prior attempts will be excluded from the student's cumulative GPA.
 However, all attempts including the most current, will be included in the calculation for the completion rate and maximum timeframe components.